cotodevel/snemulds/README.md

 # SnemulDS 0.6d

 master: Development branch.
 Use TGDS1.65: branch for stable features.
-SnemulDS 0.6b Original Sources (because codebase it´s not either 0.5 or 0.6a from snemuldsx source codes)...
+SnemulDS 0.6b Original Sources (because codebase itÂ´s not either 0.5 or 0.6a from snemuldsx source codes)...
 This is based from real 0.6.a sources archeide left years ago and I managed to find.

 Usage: